top of page

 Headshot for composer and arranger Josh Trentadue

-Future Film Festival, the TIDE Film Festival, the National Film Festival for Talented Youth, and the Asian Film Festival - Los Angeles.
-He has been recognized as a finalist for the ASCAP Morton Gould Young Composer Awards, a winner of Fifteen-Minutes-of-Fame, and a second prize winner of the Columbia Summer Winds Outdoor Composition Contest, as well as an “Honorable Mention” recipient of the Dallas Winds Brass Fanfare Competition.
+Film Festival for Talented Youth, and the Asian Film Festival - Los Angeles.
+He has received awards, recognition, and honorable mentions from The American Prize, the ASCAP Morton Gould Young Composer Awards, the Music Publishers Association of the United States, Fifteen-Minutes-of-Fame, the Columbia Summer Winds Outdoor Composition Contest, and the Dallas Winds Brass Fanfare Competition.
 Several of Trentadue’s arrangements have additionally been selected for JWPepper’s Editors’ Choice series.

-Trentadue is the current Production Editor for TUX People’s Music, a Music Copyist & Engraver for Tiberio Music Design & Publishing, and a member of the Aurora Tapestry Collective with composers Kevin Day, Harrison J. Collins, and Katahj Copley.
+Trentadue is the current Production Editor for TUX People’s Music and a member of the Aurora Tapestry Collective with composers Kevin Day, Harrison J. Collins, and Katahj Copley.
 He holds a Master of Music Degree in Composition, Screen Scoring from New York University, and a Bachelor of Music Degree in Composition from Michigan State University.

 bottom of page